jorgemorenoat-cell/Magdalena-Project-eDNA-Metabarcoding-Study-Moreno-Tilano-et-al./README.md

 DOI: 10.22541/au.173262274.49229664/v1

+Two types of raw data are provided:

+#### 4.1.
+Original Illumina output (non-demultiplexed)

-These files correspond to the original Illumina output (paired-end FASTQ files) prior to any demultiplexing or processing.
+These files correspond to the direct output from the sequencing platform (paired-end FASTQ files) prior to demultiplexing and primer trimming.

-#### Sequencing runs and primer correspondence

 The dataset includes four sequencing runs identified by the suffix “AX” in the file names: